ppy/osu-wiki/wiki/Tournaments/4CWC/2021/en.md

 ## Organisation

-The 4 Digit Catch World Cup 2021 is run by various community members.
+The 4 Digit Catch World Cup 2021 was run by various community members.

 | Position | Member(s) |
 | :-- | :-- |